abdul-alamer/Lensico/README.md

 Lensico is a Instagram Client for Android.
 It uses a very intuitive navigation by creating a so called Tab for every user the app-user follows.

 ## Usage
-The App is currently in development.
+The App is currently **NOT** in development.
 This means there can be bugs, problems or unexpected explosions. **I am not responsible for your dead cat!**

 ## Contributing
 1. Fork it!